einschmidt/hassio-addons/caddy-2/DOCS.md

 This is where you should place your custom `caddy` binary and any related configuration files.

-Once the add-on is restarted, Caddy will use the custom binary you've provided, allowing you to leverage any additional features or plugins included in your custom build.
+Once the app is restarted, Caddy will use the custom binary you've provided, allowing you to leverage any additional features or plugins included in your custom build.

 [ssh]: https://home-assistant.io/addons/ssh/
 [samba]: https://home-assistant.io/addons/samba/